nerc-project/llm-on-nerc/setup/README.md

     -   Deploys a MinIO instance in your project namespace.

-    -   Creates one storage buckets within the MinIO instance.
+    -   Creates one storage bucket within the MinIO instance.

-    -   Generates a random user ID and password for the MinIO Console.
+    -   Generates a random **Root User**, which can also be used as the *Access Key*, and a **Root User Password**, which serves as the *Secret Key* for accessing both the MinIO API and the MinIO Console.

     -   Establishes a data connection in your RHOAI project - for a bucket - using the generated credentials.